cltl/ma-tm-domains-SDG-tracker/README.md

 **The UN Sustainable Development Goals**

-Companies are increasingly tasked with acting in a socially responsible manner; how a company is perceived can affect its brand image and consequently its value.
+Companies are increasingly tasked with acting in a socially responsible manner; how a company is perceived can affect its brand image and consequently, its value.
 Actively contributing towards goals which benefit society and communities is a way in which a company can distinguish itself from its competitors and enhance how brands are perceived by existing and potential customers.
 Conversely, actions which negatively impact  communities or are perceived to sacrifice long term sustainability for short term goals can pose a risk to a company’s image and the prestige of their brands.

 One overarching measure of global performance towards a better, more sustainable society is described by the UN’s <a href="https://www.un.org/sustainabledevelopment/sustainable-development-goals">Sustainable Development Goals (SDGs)</a>.
 The SDGs set in 2015 by the United Nations General Assembly are a collection of global goals intended to be achieved by the year 2030 and designed to be a "blueprint to achieve a better and more sustainable future for all" (dpicampaigns, 2019).